 When a workplace accident makes you unable to work and support yourself and those you love, turn to a legal team that can help you seek the compensation you need to pay your bills and move on with your life.

 The workplace injury lawyers at Stewart Law Offices are committed to standing up for injured workers.
 We’re ready to put our experience to work for you.
 Our consultations are always free, and if you cannot visit our office, we’ll come to visit you in the hospital or your home when possible.
-Contact us 24/7 by calling us, filling out a contact form, or chatting with us live on our site.

 Commonly Reported Workplace Injuries

 Some jobs are inherently more dangerous than others, but workers can be hurt anywhere, at any time.
-The workplace accident attorneys of Stewart Law Offices have handled a wide variety of on the job injury claims including:
+The workplace accident attorneys of Stewart Law Offices have handled a wide variety of on-the-job injury claims including:

 - Brain injuries – Vehicle collisions, falls from an elevation, falling tools, slips or falls, or machinery accidents could cause severe head and brain injuries.
 Because the brain controls all of the body’s functions, any damage to this vital organ could have a lasting impact on the person’s life and livelihood.